-My research focus is on Philosophy of Science, Science Policy, Logic, and Animal Ethics.
+I am a Research Fellow in Philosophy at the Cluster of Excellence – Machine Learning for Science and the Hector Research Institute of Education Sciences and Psychology of the University of Tübingen.
+My research focus is on Philosophy of Science, Philosophy of AI, Empirical Philosophy, Logic, Science Policy, and Animal Ethics.
 More specifically, I work on data-driven approaches to optimizations of scientific reasoning.